losoliveirasilva/rofigen/README.md

 To create a new menu, your script must contain these:

 - `title` title displayed
-- `widthpercent` set width of menu, is specified in percentage
+- `widthpercent` set width of menu, is specified in percentage (optional)
 - `menu` menu items: [text]="command_to_execute"